wallacebrf/Synology-to-TrueNAS/README.md

 17. ***ngninx + PHP + Maria DB Stack + PHPMyAdmin*** also known as LEMP stack (replaces web station)

-I based my stack off the following: <a href="https://linuxiac.com/how-to-set-up-lemp-stack-with-docker-compose/">how-to-set-up-lemp-stack-with-docker-compose</a>
+I based my stack off the following: <a href="https://linuxiac.com/how-to-set-up-lemp-stack-with-docker-compose/">how-to-set-up-lemp-stack-with-docker-compose</a> combined with the example here detailing <a href="https://www.hostmycode.in/tutorials/lemp-stack-on-docker">Nginx with port 80 to 443 forwarding and ssl certs</a>.

-Example with: <a href="https://www.hostmycode.in/tutorials/lemp-stack-on-docker">Nginx with port 80 to 443 forwarding and ssl certs</a>.
-Note that I am not going to use the ngnix in this stack for my SSL certs.
-I am also running Nginx Reverse Proxy Manager which will be hanlding my SSL.
-The communications between proxy manager and this stack does not leave the TrueNAS server so I am not worried about traffic sniffing between proxy manager and this stack.

 I am aware this is not considered the best security practice however I was not able to get the LEMP stack to work unless I set the permissions to `/mnt/volume1/hosting` to `777`.
 To acheive this I went to the permissions for the `/mnt/volume1/hosting` share, wiped the ACL and set the user and group to the `web` user and set all permissions to read/write/execute.
 I have been experimenting on trying to rein in these permissions, but anything other than this prevents the stack from working correctly.

 My final configuration and needed files are <a href="https://github.com/wallacebrf/Synology-to-TrueNAS/tree/main/nginx%20%2B%20PHP%20%2B%20MariaDB%20Stack">found here</a>.

-Download all of the files and folders and place them in the data set `/mnt/volume1/hosting`
+Download all of the files and folders and place them in the data set `/mnt/volume1/hosting`.
+If using anyb other directory, update the `docker-compose.yaml` file accordingly.

+to get the HTTPS working, your SSL cert "full chain" cert file and the private key file need to be placed in the `/mnt/volume1/hosting/nginx` dirctory.
+The "full chain" cert will be one file that contains your personal domain cert and your intermetiate cert all in one file.

-within TrueNAS go to `apps --> discover apps --> custom yaml`.
+within TrueNAS go to `apps --> discover apps --> next to the "custom app" click on the three dots --> install via yaml`.
 Give the stack a name, I named it `web` and paste the contents of the docker-compose.yaml file.

-once the stack is up, go to `http://<server-ip>:81/index.php` and you should see details of your PHP installation on the browser.
+once the stack is up, go to `http://<server-ip>:444/index.php` and you should see details of your PHP installation on the browser after you go through the cert warning page.
+The cert warning page is because we are accessing the site through the IP adress and not our domain name.
+I am configuring the port to be port `444` because port `443` is being used by Nginx Reverse Proxy Manager.
+We will be using NRPM to acess the site through our domain name, but we know that the communications between NRPM and our LEMP stack will also be encrypted.

-Now we need to transfer files from Synology.
-To tansfer any SQL databases from synology.
-Some of my databases are GB in size and to prevent timeout issues when importing .SQL files within PHPMyAdmin, I decided to import the .SQL files through the command line.
+Now we need to transfer some files from Synology.
+Let's start with SQL databases from synology.
+Some of my databases are hundreds of GB in size and to prevent timeout issues when importing .SQL files within PHPMyAdmin, I decided to import the .SQL files through the command line.
+If your files are small, importing through PHPMyAdmin should be fine.

-- export current databases on synology
+- export current databases on synology.
+I am not deatiling how to do this as there is no guarantee you have been using PHPMyAdmin on Synology.
 - copy files to SMB `\\<trueNAS_IP>\hosting`
-- change to the hosting directory. `cd /mnt/volmume1/hosting`
+- Log into TrueNAS SSH and change to the hosting directory. `cd /mnt/volmume1/hosting`
 - Copy the files from the hosting directory to where the SQL data is being saved. `cp home_temp.sql /mnt/volume1/hosting/sql/home_temp.sql` where `home_temp.sql`is the backup file exported from synology and `/mnt/volume1/hosting/sql/` is where my `mysql` container is saving data.
-- go to apps, click on "web" app and select MySQL's shell
+- go to apps, click on "web" app we created and select MySQL's shell
-- `cd /var/lib/mysql`
+- within MySQL's shell: `cd /var/lib/mysql`
 - log into sql. `mysql -u root -p` and enter password when asked
 - create database with same name as one exported from synology. `CREATE DATABASE home_temp;`
-- `use home_temp;`
+- we now need to tell MySQL to use the new database to ensure our import goes into it correctly: `use home_temp;`
 - import sql file. `source home_temp.sql`
 - you can now delete the .SQL files in the `/mnt/volmume1/hosting` and `/mnt/volume1/hosting/sql` we copied over from Synology.